 What is a fork?

-A fork happens when a large segment of the developers / miners agree on a proposed update, if there are disagreements, the chain splits.
-The main results are a price hike before the 'mutation', and a certain uncertainty as to which is still the original.
-Forks are usually announced in advance, and also get cancelled and moved around all the time - Segwit2x is the best example of that for bitcoin.
-People who hold coins at the time of the fork, are given an equal amount of the new forked coins - lots of the inherited market cap is almost virtual then - unless collected.
-Soft-forks are temporary, to fix a hack/glitch.
-Hard-forks permanent, new clone of original currency created with 'advanced' features.
-The internet is very ambivalent about forks as some feel it weakens the currency, others say it's part of the evolution of this space.
+A fork happens when a large segment of the developers / miners agree on a proposed update.
+If there are disagreements, the chain splits.
+Results mainly include a price hike before the 'mutation,' and some uncertainty as to which is the original.
+Forks are usually announced in advance, and also get cancelled and moved around all the time—Segwit2x is the best example of that for Bitcoin.
+People holding coins at the time of the fork get an equal amount of the new forked coins - lots of the inherited market cap is almost virtual then - unless collected.
+Soft-forks are temporary to fix a hack or glitch.
+Hard-forks are permanent, new clones of original currencies created with 'advanced' features.
+The internet is very ambivalent about forks as some feel it weakens the currency, but others say it's part of the evolution of this space.
 No spoons or knives yet.

-What is mining in the context of bitcoins and crypto?
+What is mining in the context of Bitcoins and cryptocurrency?
 Does mining Bitcoin increase the supply of Bitcoin?

-The mining part is what compensates people for maintaining the overall ledger and computing the next block of transactions that will be added to the ledger (the chain), and so mining does increase the supply.
-There is usually a limited overall supply of all coin - like physical gold was is the rationale - so there are 21 million bitcoin, divisible to the 6th decimal in the total supply for example.
+Mining is what compensates people for maintaining the overall ledger and computing the next block of transactions that will be added to the ledger (the chain), and so mining does increase the supply.
+There is usually a limited overall supply of all coin, mimicking the Gold Standard model—for example, there are 21 million Bitcoin, divisible to the 6th decimal in the total supply.

 Can I just buy some NVIDIA cards and processors and make a few dollars every month just "mining coins?"